Fiona Kendall serves with Mediterranean Hope, Italy.

 Matthew 25.35:

-What are some of the challenges facing the people of Italy, our partner, or yourself?
+What are some challenges facing the people of Italy, our partner, or yourself?

 The situation in Italy is complex.
 Italy welcomed migrants in vast numbers for many years before resentment started to build.
-The EU’s failure to execute an effective policy to manage migration, or to ensure that responsibility for migrants be fairly shared across member states, has added to the feeling that Italy has been abandoned.
-Economic difficulty has exacerbated the feeling that country is overwhelmed.
+The EU’s failure to execute an effective policy to manage migration or to ensure that responsibility for migrants is fairly shared across member states has added to the feeling that Italy has been abandoned.
+Economic difficulty has exacerbated the feeling that the country is overwhelmed.
 These fears and resentments have, sadly, been stoked by populists and nationalists.

 This context creates particular challenges for MH.
-Initiatives which might have been widely supported five years ago might now be viewed with skepticism and, indeed, hostility.
-Government policy may be in direct opposition to action which we consider to be necessary e.g. SAR operations in the Mediterranean Sea.
-Interestingly, however, the difficult context appears to act as a spur to MH staff who, if anything, are all the more determined to work for the benefit of migrants and to do that work well.
+Initiatives that might have been widely supported five years ago might now be viewed with skepticism and, indeed, hostility.
+Government policy may be in direct opposition to action we consider necessary, e.g., SAR operations in the Mediterranean Sea.
+Interestingly, however, the difficult context appears to spur MH staff, who, if anything, are all the more determined to work for the benefit of migrants and to do that work well.

-What is a lesson you have learned from our partner that you feel should be shared with churches in the U.S.?
+What lesson have you learned from our partner that you feel should be shared with churches in the U.S.?

 The work that the FCEI does tells the story of its Gospel commitment.
-However, the FCEI does not take for granted that observers will make the connection and it consistently re-affirms what it is that underpins its work.
+However, the FCEI does not take for granted that observers will make the connection, and it consistently re-affirms what it is that underpins its work.
 The development of the “Welcome Manifesto” this summer is a clear example of this.
 It emphasizes for the world at large the Gospel call to welcome the stranger, points directly to the biblical foundation, and seeks to apply this to the contemporary situation.
-At a time when the messages which society hears about how we should live are, at best, confused, this seems to me to be particularly important.
+At a time when the messages that society hears about how we should live are confusing, this seems to me to be particularly important.

 Blog link: https://romanlens.wordpress.com (also posted on the Church of Scotland’s World Mission Council blog at https://cofswmc.wordpress.com)